 (3) The holder of 2 or more gold mining leases, coal mining leases or mineral leases which are contiguous or of any combination thereof, which are deemed by virtue of subclause (1) or (2) to be mining leases granted under this Act, has notwithstanding anything in that subclause the right under that subclause in priority to any other person to mark out in accordance with this Act and/or apply for one mining tenement under and in accordance with this Act in respect of all the land or any part thereof which is the subject of those gold mining leases, coal mining leases or mineral leases or of that combination, as the case requires.

+[Clause 2 inserted by No. 69 of 1981 s.
+29; amended by No. 100 of 1985 s.
+110(a); amended in Gazette 18 Dec 1981 p.
+5274; 16 Jul 1982 p.
+2829.]

 3. Rights conferred on holders of certain mineral claims and dredging claims

 (1) A mineral claim or dredging claim granted under the repealed Act and in force immediately before the commencing date shall remain in force, subject to that Act and as though that Act had not been repealed, for a period of 2 years after that date, and shall then expire.